whoisyurii/canvie/README.md

 ### Collaboration Features

 - **Real-time Cursors**: See where other users are pointing
-- **Participants List**: View all active collaborators in the right sidebar
+- **Participants List**: View all active collaborators alongside the canvas
 - **File Sharing**: Drag and drop files that all users can see
 - **Ephemeral Rooms**: Rooms are temporary and reset after inactivity
 - **Peer-to-Peer Sync**: Canvas changes and presence updates replicate over WebRTC meshes — no centralized state to scale.